metakgp/iit-kgp-network/README_technical.md

 ### 2.2 Ethernet Adapter properties :

-Its easy to check etehrnet properties of your ethernet adapter.<br/>
+It's easy to check properties of your ethernet adapter.<br/>

 #### For linux users